Delicious and sticky homemade apple syrup. This is a great way to preserve excess apples.

 Storing Apple Syrup

-The apple syrup can poured into a clean bottle and stored in the refrigerator for up to three months.
-Alternatively it can be frozen by pouring it into ice cube moulds and freezing it in small portion sizes.
+The apple syrup can be poured into a clean bottle and stored in the refrigerator for up to three months.
+Alternatively, it can be frozen by pouring it into ice cube molds and freezing it in small portion sizes.

 Use for Apple Syrup

 Add it to water and make your own apple juice from concentrate or use it to add sweetness to dressings and sauces.